Search Results

 · Other GCC States:

-Pharmacotherapeutic group: Bile and liver therapy, Bile acid preparations.
+Pharmacotherapeutic group: Bile and liver therapy, bile acids and derivatives.
 ATC code: A05AA04

 Mechanism of action